Your Guide to Camping At Uluru

 Planning Your Uluru Camping Itinerary

-In addition to free guest activities, there are several bucket list experiences at Ayers Rock Resort that you won’t want to miss.
+In addition to free guest activities, there are several bucket list experiences at Ayers Rock Resort that you won’t want to skip.

 Wintjiri Wiru